-4 FHA 203k Myths Busted
+Four FHA 203(k) Myths Busted

-"Buying a house and borrowing more money for repairs goes against the advice of financial planners.
-I don’t want to pay for the carpet for 30 years."
-Here’s the great part about the 203k: you can borrow money based on the future value of that home when the repairs are done.
-So you’re amortizing the cost of the repairs and upgrades into the investment.
-This means you're getting instant equity.
-If you buy a home for $60,000 that’s in the neighborhood of $100,000 homes, and put $20,000 worth of work into it, you’re now the owner of a more valuable home that you paid $80,000 to buy.
+Buying a house and borrowing more money for repairs goes against the advice of financial planners.
+For example, we hear many people say they don’t want to pay for the carpet for 30 years.
+A big benefit of the 203(k) is that you can borrow the funds you need based on what your house is expected to be worth after the renovation is complete.
+The loan is set up so that you are amortizing the cost of the repairs and upgrades into the investment.
+And you're gaining instant equity.
+If you buy a home for $60,000 that’s in a neighborhood of $100,000 homes, and put $20,000 worth of work into it, you’re now the owner of a more valuable home that you paid $80,000 to buy.
 You have $20,000 instant equity.

-Whether it’s finding a great deal on a foreclosure, or working to improve your own home with a refinance, rolling the cost of the repairs and upgrades into the life of the home mortgage loan can really help add value to the house.
+Whether it’s finding a great deal on a foreclosure, or working to improve your own home with a refinance, rolling the cost of the repairs and upgrades into the life of the home loan can help add value to the house.

-Make sure you find a 203k specialist to help with this process.
+Make sure you find a 203(k) specialist to help with this process.
 You want someone who's done these loans, who knows the government requirements and who knows certified contractors to get the work done.

 *Ranked as one of the top FHA 203(k) providers in 2018 by the Department of Housing & Urban Development.